OmarHumamah/city-explorer-api/README.md

 `09-07-2021 18:45 - the API sending weather data on /weather and on /weatherbit, and movies data ond /movies`

-`09-08-2021 18:45 - the API sending weather data on /weatherbit, and movies data ond /movies`
+`09-08-2021 13:19 - the API sending weather data on /weatherbit, and movies data ond /movies`

+`09-09-2021 12:15 - the API sending weather data on /weatherbit, and movies data ond /movies. and the movies's data is persist so the the API will request it once and store it at server memory`.

 ## Credit and Collaborations